Piers Morgan Goes On Sexist Twitter Rant Against Emily Ratajkowski

 I think @emrata should spend some time with @serenawilliams & find out what feminism's really about.— Piers Morgan (@piersmorgan) July 7, 2016

-And he couldn't finish up without making a joke about Ratajkowski having sex with him, because it's the laziest and simplest expression of sexist humor.
+And he couldn't finish up without making a joke about Ratajkowski having sex with him, because it's the laziest and simplest expression of sexist humour.

 I suspect that's not top of Emily's to-do list. https://t.co/ygT3S6xJYX— Piers Morgan (@piersmorgan) July 7, 2016